guidogerb/guidogerb-website/@guidogerb/components/ai-support/README.md

 - Guardrail rejections display a banner (`role="alert"`) with the provided `reason`.
 - Retriever errors, network failures, or non-2xx responses propagate to `onError` and present a generic failure message while keeping the user’s prompt in history for retry.
 - The submit button is disabled while a request is in flight to prevent duplicate submissions.

+### Streaming responses

+When the API Gateway returns `text/event-stream`, `application/x-ndjson`, or `application/jsonl` content types, `<AiSupport />`
+reads the body as a stream.
+A placeholder assistant message is added immediately and its content is updated as each chunk arrives, parsing OpenAI-style SSE deltas (`choices[].delta.content`) when available.
+Once the stream completes, the message is finalized and the aggregated payload is forwarded to `onResponse`.

+Environments that continue to return standard JSON payloads are unaffected; the component falls back to the original `response.json()` behaviour automatically.

 ### Testing